Internet-Draft alternate-uuid-encoding December 2025

 - V, v, U, u

-Unfortunately there is no standard for which character is omitted or removed.
+Unfortunately there is no consistent method for which character is omitted or removed.
 Some BaseXX alphabets may remove the numeric characters while others may remove one or both of the english characters often replacing them with symbols in larger BaseXX alphabets to fill the gaps.

 Table 6: Alt UUID Encoding Character Exclusion Comparison